Ensono/amido.github.io/README.md

 You can then edit the relevant markdown files in the `docs` folder and the site will automatically update.
 Once you are happy with your changes, you can commit them to a new branch and open a pull request.

+## Search functionality
+The search functionality is using (Algolia DocSearch)[https://docusaurus.io/docs/search#using-algolia-docsearch] and the search component has been swizzle (It is in src/theme/SearchBar.js) because the version of docusaurus is using an old infrastructure so the search bar is not able to search anything in the documentation.
+It is using @docsearch/react which is the new infrastructure.

+AppId, indexName and apiKey is needed to get the search functionality working, and this data is in the dashboard.

+The dashboard for Algolia - an overview of the search (https://dashboard.algolia.com/) Configure the Algolia Crawler - https://crawler.algolia.com/

+The login email is `stacks@ensono.com`

 ### Stacks Repositories
 These are the repositories that make up the Stacks platform:
 - [Stacks Webapp Template](https://github.com/Ensono/stacks-webapp-template)